Soumyabrata/Soumyabrata.github.io/publications.md

 ## Journals

-+ S. Batra\*, H. Wang\*, A. Nag, P. Brodeur, M. Checkley, A. Klinkert, and S. Dev, DMCNet: Diversified Model Combination Network for Understanding Engagement from Video Screengrabs, *Systems and Soft Computing*, 2022 (\* Authors contributed equally).
++ S. Batra\*, H. Wang\*, A. Nag, P. Brodeur, M. Checkley, A. Klinkert, and S. Dev, DMCNet: Diversified Model Combination Network for Understanding Engagement from Video Screengrabs, *Systems and Soft Computing*, 2022 (\* Authors contributed equally). [<a href="https://arxiv.org/pdf/2204.06454.pdf">arXiv</a>] [<a href="https://github.com/Soumyabrata/Video-Engagement-Analysis">code</a>]

 + S. Dev, H. Wang, C. S. Nwosu, N. Jain, B. Veeravalli, and D. John, A predictive analytics approach for stroke prediction using machine learning and neural networks, *Healthcare Analytics*, 2022. [<a href="https://arxiv.org/pdf/2203.00497.pdf">arXiv</a>] [<a href="https://github.com/Soumyabrata/EHR-features">code</a>]

-+ D. Kaloni, Y. H. Lee, and S. Dev, Air quality in the New Delhi metropolis under COVID-19 lockdown, *Systems and Soft Computing*, 2022. [<a href="https://arxiv.org/pdf/2203.02258.pdf">arXiv</a>] [<a href="https://github.com/dkaloni/LockdownAnalysis">code</a>]
++ D. Kaloni, Y. H. Lee, and S. Dev, Air quality in the New Delhi metropolis under COVID-19 lockdown, *Systems and Soft Computing*, 2022. [<a href="https://arxiv.org/pdf/2203.02258.pdf">arXiv</a>] [<a href="https://github.com/Soumyabrata/LockdownAnalysis_Ireland">code</a>]

 + G. Sivapalan, K. Nundy, S. Dev, B. Cardiff, and D. John, ANNet: A Lightweight Neural Network for ECG Anomaly Detection in IoT Edge Sensors, *IEEE Transactions on Biomedical Circuits and Systems*, 2022. [<a href="https://soumyabratadev.files.wordpress.com/2022/02/2022sivapalanannet.pdf">PDF</a>]

-+ B. McNicholl, Y. H. Lee, A. Campbell, and S. Dev, Evaluating the Reliability of Air Temperature from ERA5 Reanalysis Data, *IEEE Geoscience and Remote Sensing Letters*, 2021.
++ B. McNicholl, Y. H. Lee, A. Campbell, and S. Dev, Evaluating the Reliability of Air Temperature from ERA5 Reanalysis Data, *IEEE Geoscience and Remote Sensing Letters*, 2021. [<a href="https://github.com/Soumyabrata/sat-land-temp">code</a>]

 + P. Berjon, A. Nag, and S. Dev, Analysis of French phonetic idiosyncrasies for accent recognition, *Soft Computing Letters*, 2021. [<a href="https://arxiv.org/pdf/2110.09179.pdf">arXiv</a>] [<a href="https://github.com/Soumyabrata/Article-Accent-Recognition">code</a>]